-No Exam Term Life Insurance – No exam level term is exactly what is sounds like: level term life insurance which does not require a medical exam.
+No Exam Term Life Insurance – No exam level term is exactly what it sounds like: level term life insurance which does not require a medical exam.
 These policies are a first option if you need coverage fast.
 They are always slightly more expensive, but in some cases, timeliness is the most critical factor.
 No one wants to wait 3-4 weeks to get a life insurance policy approved when the bank is ready to close on their loan.
 With no exam term life, you can usually lock-up coverage quick and move to close on the loan faster.
 In some cases, you can be approved for coverage in as fast as 2-3 days.

 - First, they are the least expensive policy option for loans with durations longer than 3-4 years.

 - Secondly, they are perfect for tailoring a policy to meet the exact maturity of the loan.
-For example, if you have a 10 year note, you can buy a 10 year term policy to essentially lock-in your cost and guarantee your insurance amount for the life of the loan.
+For example, if you have a 10-year note, you can buy a 10-year term policy to essentially lock in your cost and guarantee your insurance amount for the life of the loan.
 There are even plan options that can “dial-in” the level term period to the exact term of the note.
-For example, if your note is 18 years, there is an 18 year level term option.
+For example, if your note is 18 years, there is an 18-year level term option.

 - Finally, you can drop the policy at any time without penalty.
 If you pay off your loan faster than expected, you can cancel the policy simply by discontinuing premium payments.